Theoneandonlyunblocker/space/README.md

 npm run build
 ```

-To run the game locally you need to host it on a local http server inside the project's root folder (where index.html is located).
+To run the game locally you need to host it on a http server.

 Simple http server using node:
 ```bash